liuchennn1414/DE-Zoomcamp-Project/README.md

 - **Data Warehouse**:
     - **Google BigQuery**: Stored processed data.
     - **Partitioning & Clustering**: Optimized using **date-based partitions** for better query performance.
 This step is done as part of spark transformation.
+    -- need to justify why used partition, else change accordingly

 - **Spark Data Transformation**:
     - **Apache Spark**: Used for **batch processing** and data transformation.
+    - need to describe the transformation
     - **Airflow Orchestration**: Ensures transformations run **daily** after data ingestion.

+- **Airflow**:
+    - to give an description for how I use airflow

 ## Dashboard
 - You can access the dashbaord with this link: [Carpark Availability Dashboard](https://lookerstudio.google.com/s/tTT2DmQAzzU)